 1 Scope

-The present document specifies the security architecture, i.e., the security features and the security mechanisms for the Evolved Packet System and the Evolved Packet Core, and the security procedures performed within the evolved Packet System (EPS) including the Evolved Packet Core (EPC) and the Evolved UTRAN (E-UTRAN)
+The present document specifies the security architecture, i.e., the security features and the security mechanisms for the Evolved Packet System and the Evolved Packet Core, and the security procedures performed within the evolved Packet System (EPS) including the Evolved Packet Core (EPC) and the Evolved UTRAN (E-UTRAN) , as well as in the MulteFire Neutral Host network operating in NHN and PLMN access modes.

 2 References

 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.
+For the interpretation of references the rules described in Section 4 of MFA TR MF.100 [MF0] apply.

 - References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific.